Terrariums have graced our windowsills for many years.

-Back in 1829, amateur naturalist Dr Nathaniel Bagshaw Ward was performing an experiment observing a moth chrysalis in a sealed glass bottle.
+In 1829, amateur naturalist Dr. Nathaniel Bagshaw Ward was observing a moth chrysalis in a sealed glass bottle.
 Though the moth never emerged, he did notice a fern spore germinating in the soil (which is arguably better, right?).

-Seeing the humidity of the atmosphere inside the container and the condensation on the glass dripping down to water the soil, he realized he’d created his own miniature ecosystem.
+Seeing the humidity inside the container’s atmosphere and the condensation on the glass dripping down to water the soil, he realized he’d created his own miniature ecosystem.

 So, the first terrarium was born!

 Ward went on to test his new thesis, growing all manner of plants under glass and developing his new horticultural device – which would later come to be known as “The Wardian Case.”